dariushm2/PersianCaldroid/README.md

         </android.support.v7.widget.CardView>

-        ** For more complicated views such as showing list items below the calendar please take a look at the sample app
+        /* For more complicated views such as showing list items below the calendar, please take a look at the sample app */

 License
 -----------------------------
-Copyright (C) 2017  dariush.malek@gmail.com
+Copyright (C) 2018  dariush.malek86@gmail.com

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by